Institute for Consumer Antitrust Studies: Events

 The institute holds a variety of programs that bring together legal scholars to talk about antitrust and consumer protection issues.
 Among many other events, the institute sponsors a brown bag lunch program that brings influential leaders in government and private practice to the institute to talk with Student Fellows about their experiences in antitrust and consumer protection law, and their careers.

 The institute also invites members of other programs and clubs at Loyola University Chicago, School of Law, to the brown bag lunch events to encourage and facilitate an interdisciplinary focus of the institute as a whole.

 Upcoming events

 On June 5–6, 2016 the 4th Loyola-Haifa Antitrust Workshop on Antitrust and Changing Technology will take place at Haifa University in Israel.

 On September 20, 2016, The institute will co-sponsor with the Antitrust Section of the ABA and the Beazely Health Law Institute a program on Health Care and Financial Services: Competition and Consumers in Regulated Industries.
 This symposium will take place in the 10th Floor Ceremonial Courtroom at the Corboy Law Center.

-The 7th Antitrust Marathon on Compliance will take place at the Pazmany Peter Catholic University in Budapest Hungary, October 2017.

-A current list of past and upcoming programs is available here, at the institute's website.

 Annual colloquium

 Each April, since 2000, the institute sponsors its annual Loyola Antitrust Colloquium.
-The colloquium features presentations of cutting-edge academic papers followed by commentary from lawyers, economists, and professors.
+The colloquium features presentations of academic papers followed by commentary from lawyers, economists, and professors.
 Past keynote speakers include Federal Trade Commissioners Julie Brill, Edith Ramirez, and William Kovacic.

 The 16th Annual Loyola Antitrust Colloquium was held on April 15, 2016.
 Federal Trade Commissioner Terrell McSweeny delivered the keynote address.